 More than 20 million Americans on average use marijuana each month, making it the most popular street drug in the country.
-Eight states -- Oregon, Washington, Colorado, Alaska, Nevada, Maine, Massachusetts, California -- and the District of Columbia have legalized recreational marijuana.
+Nine states -- Oregon, Washington, Colorado, Alaska, Nevada, Maine, Massachusetts, California, Vermont -- and the District of Columbia have legalized recreational marijuana.
 Many other states are considering laws to make it legal.

 Here's a look at how marijuana can affect your health.

 How does marijuana work on the brain?

 When you smoke or eat marijuana, chemicals called cannabinoids are released into your body.
 One main cannabinoid is THC.

 Cannabinoids move from your lungs or stomach into your blood.
 From there, they travel to your brain and the rest of your body.
 THC acts on certain receptors in your brain.
 This creates the "high" some people feel.

 Is marijuana safer than alcohol, or vice versa?
 Each substance has different effects on the body.
 Here's how the two compare.
 In most cases, these effects have been studied in heavy, chronic smokers and drinkers, not occasional users.

 What effects can marijuana have?

 "Marijuana has a range of effects that vary based on the person and the potency," says Christian Hopfer, MD, associate professor of psychiatry in the division of substance dependence at the University of Colorado.
 The more marijuana you use, the longer you use it, and the more THC it contains, the more effects you'll feel.

 In the short term, marijuana can affect your: